Lincoln Rhyme: Hunt for the Bone Collector: Development

 On January 17, 2019, it was announced that NBC had given the production a pilot order under the name Lincoln based on The Bone Collector novel.
 The pilot was written by VJ Boyd and Mark Bianculli who executive produces along with Avi Nir, Alon Shtruzman, Peter Traugott and Rachel Kaplan.
 Production companies involved with the pilot include Sony Pictures Television and Universal Television.
 On February 21, 2019, it was announced that Seth Gordon would direct the pilot.

 On May 11, 2019, it was announced that the production had been given a series order.
 A few days later, it was announced that the series would premiere as a mid-season replacement in the mid-season of 2020.
 On November 8, 2019, NBC changed the title from Lincoln to Lincoln Rhyme: Hunt for the Bone Collector The series premiered on January 10, 2020.
 On June 10, 2020, NBC canceled the series after one season.

 Casting

 In March 2019, it was announced that Russell Hornsby, Michael Imperioli, Arielle Kebbel, Courtney Grosbeck, Ramses Jimenez, Brooke Lyons, Roslyn Ruff and Tate Ellington had joined the cast for their pilot lead roles.

 Reception

 Critical response

 On Rotten Tomatoes, the series holds an approval rating of 36% with an average rating of 5/10, based on 11 reviews.
+The website's critics consensus reads, "With as many narrative threads as words in its title, Lincoln Rhyme: Hunt for the Bone Collector buries a compelling Russell Hornsby in a pile of plot."
 On Metacritic, it has a weighted average score of 44 out of 100, based on 4 critics, indicating "mixed or average reviews".